EdyJ/evp-docs/docs/faq.md

 The longitudinal position of the center of mass has great influence on the handling and behavior as well.
 A good practice is to ensure the suspension to be properly configured according to the weight distribution as for the the CoM position (i.e. stiffer springs where more weight is supported).

+#### Which parameter(s) affect each vehicle aspect?

+Top speed
+:	- Max Speed Forward
+	- Aerodynamic Drag

+Acceleration
+:	- Max Drive Force
+	- Force Curve Shape
+	- Aerodynamic Drag
+	- Tire Friction (transmits Max Drive Force to the wheels)
+	- Aided by Traction Control

+Brake power
+:	- Max Brake Force
+	- Tire Friction (Max Brake Force to the wheels)
+	- Aided by Brake Assist
+	- Balanced by Brake Balance

+Handling
+:	- All parameters at "Vehicle Balance"
+	- All parameters at "Driving Aids"
+	- Max Drive Slip
+	- Drive Force To Max Slip

+## Problem resolution

+#### The car jumps uncontrollably or shakes at rest

+Watch the damper values at the WheelColliders and/or the mass of the vehicle rigidbody.

+#### Impacts cause a noticeable lag

+Remove the colliders from the _Deform Colliders_ list.
+Deforming the colliders is an expensive operation as the convex hulls are recomputed.

+#### Scaled vehicles don't work correctly

+Scaling vehicles can cause unpredictable issues due to how physics are handled in Unity.
+Thus, scales other than 1 in the Rigidbody and WheelColliders (including their parent GameObjects) are not supported and are indeed strongly discouraged.

+You may scale the mesh GameObjects only.
+As long as the Tigidbody and the WheelColliders receive a final scale of 1, then the vehicles will work as expected.
+If you scale the meshes, then you should modify the WheelColliders to accommodate the new positions and wheel dimensions (radius, suspension length).